infracost/docs/docs/guides/azure_devops_migration.md

 🚀 The new [Infracost Azure DevOps Extension](https://marketplace.visualstudio.com/items?itemName=Infracost.infracost-tasks) provides a set of Azure Pipelines tasks offering a composable way of using Infracost in your pipeline.
 These JavaScript tasks simplify integrating Infracost into your Azure pipeline.
 In addition, we've added Azure specific output formats, a cost summary table, and different behaviors, so you can control when comments are posted.

-### Composable tasks
+### Infracost setup task

-The [Azure DevOps Extension](https://marketplace.visualstudio.com/items?itemName=Infracost.infracost-tasks) contains two main tasks:

-- InfracostSetup: install the Infracost CLI in your Azure pipeline.
+The [Azure DevOps Extension](https://marketplace.visualstudio.com/items?itemName=Infracost.infracost-tasks) includes a `InfracostSetup` that installs and makes available `infracost` CLI app in your pipeline.
-- InfracostComment: add comments to pull requests.

-We've complied an expansive list of [examples](https://github.com/infracost/infracost-azure-devops#examples) demonstrating how these task can be used in different pipelines.
+We've complied an expansive list of [examples](https://github.com/infracost/infracost-azure-devops#examples) demonstrating how this task can be used in different pipelines.

-Composable tasks provide three key benefits:
+Using this task has three key benefits:

-1. No need for a large setup steps: Installing the Infracost toolchain is now abstracted behind our nice new tasks, so there's no need for large "setup" steps that deal with pre-configuring Infracost dependencies.
+1. No need for a large setup steps: Installing the Infracost toolchain is now abstracted behind a single task, so there's no need for large "setup" steps that deal with pre-configuring Infracost dependencies.
 2. Safe version upgrades: The InfracostSetup task has a `version` field for the CLI, which supports [SemVer ranges](https://www.npmjs.com/package/semver#ranges).
 So instead of a [full version](https://github.com/infracost/infracost/releases) string, you can use `0.9.x`.
 This enables you to automatically get the latest backward-compatible changes in the 0.9 release (e.g. new resources/features and bug fixes) without worrying about CI/CD pipelines breaking.
-3. Versioning for the CI integration: Each Infracost task has a version, `InfracostSetup@0` & `InfracostComment@0`, which also supports Semver.
+3. Versioning for the CI integration: the task itself has a version too, `InfracostSetup@0`, which also supports Semver.
 So you can use `@0` to get backward-compatible updates for the extension (e.g. bug fixes).

 ### CI-specific formats